Close

 Passport Requirements

-Your passport must be valid for at least 3 months beyond your intended departure date.
+Your passport must be valid for at least 3 months beyond your scheduled departure date from the Schengen area and issued less than 10 years before your trip.
 EU citizens can use national ID cards instead of passports.

 Visa Required

-Citizens of China, India, Russia, Turkey and most African and Asian countries need visas.
+Citizens of certain non-EU countries including China, India, Russia, Turkey and most African and Asian countries must hold a short-stay visa when travelling to the Schengen area.
+Slovenian diplomatic missions and consular posts issue Schengen visas (A and C type visa) and national visas (D type visa).
 Apply through Slovenian consulates or authorized visa centers in your home country.

 Transit Passengers